ethanwhite/CV/CV.md

 External examiner of Ph.D.
 Theses: Macquarie University (2008)

 ## University Service

-Diversity and Inclusion Committee, Institute of Food and Agricultural Sciences, University of Florida (2019-present)__
+WEC For All Committee, Department of Wildlife Ecology and Conservation, University of Florida (2019-2023)__
-Inclusion, Diversity, Equity & Access (IDEA) Committee, Department of Wildlife Ecology and Conservation, University of Florida (2019-present)__
+Inclusion, Diversity, Equity & Access (IDEA) Committee, Department of Wildlife Ecology and Conservation__ University of Florida (2019-2023)__
+Diversity and Inclusion Committee, Institute of Food and Agricultural Sciences, University of Florida (2019-2021)__

 Seminar Committee, Department of Wildlife Ecology and Conservation, University of Florida (2016-2017)
 Biodiversity Symposium Participant, University of Florida (2016)